snehilvj/dmc-docs/pages/components/datepicker/datepicker.md

 > example:components/datepicker/_formats.py

+### Localization

+DatePicker component uses dayjs behind the scenes.
+So you can easily customize locale by including required locale data and setting the `locale` prop.

+> example:components/datepicker/_locale.py

 ### Clear and Overlay Mode

 dmc.DatePicker is clearable by default.
 You can change this behaviour by setting the `clearable` prop to `False`.